sellmerfud/awakening/src/other/README.txt

    in the same directory as this README file.
 Each game will have its own subdirectory within 'games'.
 To delete a saved game, simply delete its corresponding subdirectory.

-4. There is a 'resolve plot' command, but you should rarely need to use it.
-The game will detect when plots need to be resolved automatically.

-5. Once all cards have been played by both sides, use the 'end turn' command to do all the end of turn stuff.
-If there are unresolved plots on the map, they will be resolved first.

-6. You can use the 'rollback' command to roll back to the beginning of a previous card play, or the beginning of a previous turn.
+4. You can use the 'rollback' command to roll back to the beginning of a previous card play, or the beginning of a previous turn.

-7. Look at the help for the 'show' and 'history' commands.
+5. Look at the help for the 'show' and 'history' commands.
 They are very useful for making sure your board is in sync with the game.
    If you find any inconsistencies, you can use the 'adjust' command.